cinqatte/lil-bugie/README.md

 # Lil Bugie

+---

-Lil Bugie is a lightweight, single-header logging library designed to be easily integrated into your C/C++ projects.
-It provides a simple yet flexible interface for logging messages with different log levels, including support for custom log modes and timestamp formats.
+**Lil Bugie** is a lightweight, single-header logging library tailored for C/C++ projects.
+It offers a straightforward yet adaptable interface for logging messages across various levels, with support for custom log modes and timestamp formats, making it an ideal choice for developers seeking a minimalistic but effective logging solution.

+---

-## Features
+## Key Features

-- Single-Header Library: All functionality is contained in a single header file (lil_bugie.h), making it easy to include in your projects.
+- **Single-Header Library**: All functionality is contained in `lil_bugie.h`, simplifying inclusion and integration.
-- Multiple Log Levels: Support for various log levels such as TRACE, DEBUG, INFO, WARN, ERROR, and SUCCESS.
+- **Multiple Log Levels**: Easily log messages at different levels—TRACE, DEBUG, INFO, WARN, ERROR, and SUCCESS.
-- Customizable Output: Customize log modes and timestamp formats.
+- **Customizable Logging**: Adjust log modes and timestamp formats to fit your needs.
-- Color-Coded Output: Log messages are color-coded for easy identification in the terminal.
+- **Colour-Coded Output**: Messages are colour-coded for quick identification in terminal environments.
-- Header-Only: No need for separate compilation; just include the header file.
+- **Header-Only Implementation**: No need for separate compilation; just include the header file in your project.

+---

-## Usage
+## Getting Started

 ### 1. Including the Library

-Simply drop the lil_bugie.h file into your project and include it in your source files:
+To start using Lil Bugie, simply add `lil_bugie.h` to your project directory and include it in your source files:

 ```c
 #include "lil_bugie.h"
 ```

-### 2. Basic Logging
+### 2. Logging Messages

-You can log messages using the provided macros for different log levels:
+Lil Bugie provides convenient macros for logging at different levels.
+Here's how to use them:

 ```c
 BUGIE_LOG_INFO(stdout, "Main", "This is an info message.");